-EMGS' 20 employees represent five different nationalities with different cultures.
+EMGS' 19 employees represent five different nationalities with different cultures.

 EMGS has defined and implemented guidelines to protect against gender discrimination.
-At the end of 2022, two of the Group's 20 employees, or 17%, were female, which is the same as compared to male/female ratio as of 31 December 2021.
+At the end of 2023, two of the Group's 19 employees, or 11%, were female, which is higher as compared to male/female ratio as of 31 December 2022.

 The Group will continue to prioritise its goal of improving the current imbalance by actively following a recruiting strategy to this effect.
 EMGS recognises that the average compensation for its female employees is lower than the average workforce figure.
 This can be explained by a high degree of representation of males at management level and among the technical professionals.
-As per 31 December 2022, the executive management team consisted of three persons, whereof all are male.
+As per 31 December 2023, the executive management team consisted of three persons, whereof all are male.